 Rebecca - MNZM, MInstD - is a professional director based in Westport.
 She has considerable governance and executive experience across a variety of industries: manufacturing, energy, ports, medical, agriculture, FMCG, forestry, health & safety, and fire and emergency.

-Rebecca’s current governance portfolio includes: Deputy Chair - Fire & Emergency New Zealand; Director Judicial Control Authority; Director - Gravity Dance Studio; and Director - Keoghan Farm.
+Rebecca’s current governance portfolio includes: Chair - Fire & Emergency New Zealand; Deputy Chair – Timaru District Holdings; Director - Gravity Dance Studio; and Director - Keoghan Farm.

 In 2016, Rebecca was awarded Dairy Woman of the Year, in 2017 she received a New Zealand Order of Merit (MNZM) in the Queen’s Birthday Honours for services to business, and in 2018 she was awarded the Rural Westpac Woman of Influence Award.